 Bull.
 Soc.
 Bot.
 France 65: 52 (1918) APNI

 CVU, DunT, GipP, Glep, Gold, GGr, HNF, HSF, LoM, MuM, NIS, VRiv, VVP, Wim.
 Also WA, SA, NSW, Tas.
-Widespread and often locally common in Victoria, and occupying a wide range of habitats.
+Widespread and often locally common in Victoria, and occupying a wide range of habitats, but probably commonest in rather dry open forest.

 There is a wide variation in shape and size of tubers between plants from different habitats in the State.
 Those from the far north-west have probably the longest tubers of those included in this entity, and are unusual in having cypselas with c.
 15 pappus scales.
-This variant may warrant taxonomic recognition.
+A rare form from the volcanic plain (e.g. Woorndoo area) has a stocky, sometimes few-branched, but apparently perennial tap-root.
+These variants may warrant taxonomic recognition.

 The capitula, like those of Microseris lanceolata, remain open for a day or more, whereas the capitula of M. scapigera (at least in Victoria) remain open for only an hour or two (Walsh 2016).